No booking fees on the app

 How much does it cost for a train from Reading to Guildford?

-The average fare from Reading to Guildford is approximately £9.95, but the final price fluctuates.
-The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
-To see the current price for your journey, please search with your specific dates.
+The average ticket fare from Reading to Guildford is about €15.55, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 What is the fastest train from Reading to Guildford?

-The fastest train journey time from Reading to Guildford is 36 minutes .
+The fastest train journey time from Reading to Guildford is 36m.
 Direct trains can save significant time by avoiding transfers.
 Always check if a direct route is available for your journey.
 Moreover, when searching for trains, consider the total travel time.
 Some routes with fewer stops or more efficient schedules might be faster.

 Are there direct trains from Reading to Guildford?